 Hardcover ISBN: 9781934359907, $16.95 Paperback ISBN: 9781607180357, $8.95

-Educator Keywords: heron, patience, predator, adaptations, life cycle
+Educator Keywords: behavioral adaptation, heron, patience, predator, adaptations, life cycle

 “Thanks to Donna Love’s attention to accuracy and details, Henry the Impatient Heron is not only a clever book that provides copious information about herons while simultaneously teaching a life-skills lesson - it is also a beautiful book.
 Illustrator Christina Wald carefully depicts the wetlands with attention to fish, amphibians, insects, and vegetation on every page.” - Epinions